Tuesday, March 6, 2012

 Future review of existing light bulb bans:

-Notice also that the idea of people liking and using future alternatives, including future LEDs (and OLED sheet type lighting), questions the need to continue existing bans on incandescents.
+The notion of people liking and using future alternatives, including future LEDs (and OLED sheet type lighting), also questions the need to continue any existing ban on incandescents, even by pro-ban governments.

 Compare with the vacuum tube example in point 11 on Standards, below.

-In other words, if the "habit spell" of buying cheap incandescents has been broken and new lighting is appreciated, also for its supposed energy savings, then a ban could be lifted at least on a trial basis (perhaps replaced with taxation), allowing the less but appreciated use for those who still seek out incandescents.
+In other words, if the "habit spell" of buying cheap incandescents has been broken and new lighting is appreciated, then a ban could be lifted at least on a trial basis (perhaps replaced with taxation), allowing the continued use for those who still seek out incandescents.

-A further reason to review bans is that more and more future energy will be infinitely renewable and of low emission - why should such energy users be denied product choice?
+A further reason to rescind bans, or gradually "unphase the phaseouts", is that more and more future energy will be infinitely renewable and of low emission - why should such energy users be denied product choice?

 Indeed why should anyone be denied the choice on an energy savings basis, even today...